-The leader of this project is Foy Scalf, Research Associate and Head of Research Archives in the Oriental Institute of the University of Chicago.
+The leader of this project is Foy Scalf, Research Associate and Head of Research Archives in the Institute for the Study of Ancient Cultures (formerly the Oriental Institute) of the University of Chicago.
 He is an Egyptologist (UChicago Ph.D.
 2014) who specializes in ancient Egyptian magic and funerary texts, including the Book of the Dead.
-Assisting him will be Caitlin Kropp, a Ph.D. student of Egyptology.
-An external collaborator is Rita Lucarelli of the University of California, Berkeley, who specializes in the Book of the Dead.
-Brian Muhs, Associate Professor of Egyptology at the University of Chicago, will serve in an advisory capacity.
+The CEDAR Book of the Dead collaborators are listed on the Project Teams page of this website.

 The ancient Egyptian Book of the Dead includes more than 190 magical spells intended to aid in the transition to the afterlife.
 As a clearly identifiable corpus, these spells appear in ca. 1700 BCE, but they often preserve material transmitted from earlier corpora, namely, the Coffin Texts and Pyramid Texts written several centuries earlier.
 Scholars can trace the transmission of these spells from the 24th century BCE to the second century CE.
 Spells that first appeared in the pyramid burial chamber of the Fifth Dynasty pharaoh Unas (ca. 2350 BCE), written in the hieroglyphic script, were still being copied in the Roman era in the cursive hieratic and demotic scripts.
 With more than 3,000 manuscripts discovered and published to date, the funerary-text tradition of the Egyptians, of which the Book of the Dead forms a primary part, is the best documented example of long-term textual transmission in the ancient world.
 However, despite the relative abundance of published manuscripts, little attention has been paid to the principles and mechanics of textual transmission in ancient Egypt, as opposed to narrow technical studies of individual texts or sub-classes of texts.
 A more general synthesis is urgently needed and would be of great value for scholars in other fields, such as biblical and classical studies, where the earliest manuscript traditions are far more fragmentary or non-existent.
 The Egyptian funerary corpus provides an exciting new area of text-critical study that raises fascinating questions about a very long-lived textual tradition and provides an excellent test case for CEDAR.